Full moon: All you need to know

 A supermoon is about 7% larger than an average full moon

-When a full moon occurs near perigee, the closest point to Earth in its orbit, it’s called a supermoon.
+When a full moon occurs at or near perigee—the closest point to Earth in its elliptical orbit—it’s called a supermoon.
+A supermoon is about 7% larger and 16% brighter than an average full moon.

 No lunar eclipse at every full moon